-Domestic violence and abuse (DVA) is defined by the government as:
+Domestic abuse is defined by the government as:

 "Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality."

 Domestic abuse can include, but is not limited to any of the following types of abuse:

 It also includes so called 'honour' based violence such as female genital mutilation and forced marriage.

 Anyone can be a victim of domestic abuse - regardless of their gender, age, race, social group, disability, or sexuality.
 It can start at any time in a relationship and happen once every so often or on a regular basis.

 How do I report domestic abuse?

 L&Q encourages residents to get in touch if they are affected by domestic abuse so that they can receive the right help, support and advice.
 There are also a number of independent organisations that can offer appropriate advice and support - you'll find some of these listed below.

 To report incidents of domestic abuse to L&Q you can contact L&Q Direct.
 To help understand the situation better, we might ask for some of the following information:

 - What is happening?